eralmendral/Enki/Frontend/JavaScript/README.md

-# Learning Frontend in the Age of Artificial Intelligence
+# Still Improving Frontend Skills in the Age of Artificial Intelligence